holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_documents/syllabus.md

   assignments due for that day’s class.
 - Remain open-minded and sensitive during class discussions.
 - Laptops, Cell Phones, Ipads, and other electronic devices are useful tools but also wonderful distractions.
-Your laptop should be charging for the class, but it should only be open when instructed.
+Your laptop should be charged for the class, but it should only be open when instructed.
 Place your cell phones in your backpack.
 If you need to use it during course, quietly raise your hand and explain the situation when I come over to talk to you.